Big Sur Weekend Road Trip Itinerary

 - Walk around Carmel-by-the-sea: This is the cutest town, with lots of flowers and adorable houses.
 I recommend walking around here and exploring the town if you have time.
 You can also wine taste at several wineries throughout the town including Albatross Ridge Tasting Room, Scheid Vineyards winery, and De Tierra Vineyards winery.

-- Fill up gas before Big Sur as the gas stations in Big Sur are very expensive.
+- Fill up gas before Big Sur as the gas stations in Big Sur are pricey.

 - Start your day early so you have more time to enjoy Big Sur.

-- Bring layers since it can cool down fast and get windy.
+- Bring layers as it can cool down fast and get windy.

 Disclosure: Please note that some of the links above are affiliate links for products and services I recommend.
 At no additional cost to you, I earn a commission if you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.